 - Antilopine kangaroo lives in the eucalyptus woodlands of north Australia.

-- Tree kangaroos can be found in the upper branches of the trees in the rainforests of Queensland, and island of New Guinea.
+- Tree kangaroos can be found in the upper branches of the trees in the rainforests of Queensland, and the island of New Guinea.

 Where do kangaroos live in Australia – Where are kangaroos found